olishmollie/ling/README.md

 ```

 ## How it works
 Ling parses an expression belonging to the above grammar using a recursive descent parser.
-Then it generates a truth table for the expression and uses the [https://en.wikipedia.org/wiki/Quine-McCluskey_algorithm](Quine-McCluskey Algorithm) to find its prime implicants.
+Then it generates a truth table for the expression and uses the [Quine Mcluskey Algorithm](https://en.wikipedia.org/wiki/Quine-McCluskey_algorithm) to find its prime implicants.
 It uses these to generate a new, simplified, boolean expression.